Skip to main content

 Steps for a Dry Run

 The steps for completing a Dry Run are just like running an event.
-It's important to do each step the way your attendees will.
-Don't skip to a url you have bookmarked when you want customer to click on a link in the calendar invite!
+It's essential to do each step the way your attendees will.
+Don't skip to a URL you have bookmarked when you want customers to click on a link in the calendar invite!

 Here's an overview of the steps to test: